 This is certainly one of the more fun collaborations I've had the chance to work on.
 The man, the myth, the legend that is Aristide Benoist asked if I'd want to design the next iteration of his site... and that was a quick yes.
-Going into it, he had ideas around an interaction model and typography preferences... otherwise it was wide-open.
-And well... when working with someone like him, that wide-open can lend itself to almost endless possibilities– there's few (if any) people out there who have a wider set of tools at their disposal than him.
+Going into it, he had ideas around an interaction model and type preferences... otherwise it was wide-open.
+And well... when working with someone like him, that wide-open can lend itself to almost endless possibilities– there's few (if any) people out there who can pull of what he can.

 Working in a very iterative and collaborative manor, we navigated a lot of wild concepts while being grounded in a 60fps reality.
 Being the folio of developer who prides himself equally on creativity and efficiency, this had to walk a lot of lines.
-While there were a lot more cool ideas we explored, many ultimately got cut for performance issues to retain the 60fps bench mark, or to bob and weave around the nuances of WebGL loading jank.
+There were a lot more cool ideas we explored that ultimately got cut for performance issues to retain the 60fps bench mark, or to bob and weave around the nuances of WebGL loading jank.
 Super fun project though, and won Awwwards SOTM which made Mr. Benoist a happy man.
+Job done.

 I feel like everyone goes for the editorial vibes on interactive projects these days.
-My take is that there's still a rejection by designers of the limiting development tools as the internet made sense of a post-flash existence... but thats besides the point... so anyways, thats exactly what I went for here.
+My take is that designers go that way primarily out of spite for the limiting development tools that curtailed creativity as the internet made sense of a post-flash existence... but thats besides the point.
+Anyways, thats exactly what I went for her.
 Ari already had the font in mind, Timmonds, which is a product of one of my favorite editorial/graphic designers in Mr. Matt Wiley.
-If I was ever going to make that man proud, it would be by using his font as somewhat as intended?
+If I was ever going to have a chance to make that man proud, it would be by using his font as somewhat as intended?
 As much as the focus of this project would be on the interactive model, I wanted to give editorial components a college try.
-Biggest type I could swing, some organic spacing, a bunch of colors... that sorta stuff.
+Biggest type I could swing, some organic spacing (that ended up primarily existing in the motion system), a bunch of colors... that sorta stuff.

 To say I took an iterative process on this is an understatement.
 While the font and the concept for the core interactive model was coming from Ari, there was still a TON of room to play in working with someone like him.
 Ari didn't have any branding to carry over, he didn't have a solution in mind of how to navigate around projects, how much content we show/when, how do we make it expressive, etc etc. This really left a lot of space for me to navigate and push out the edges a bit.